The Differences Between Private and Foster Adoption

 Private Adoption Versus Foster Care Adoption: Wait Times

-Private Adoption: 1 to 12 months at American Adoptions, on average
+Private Adoption: 9 - 12 months at American Adoptions, on average

 State Adoption: Immediately to 5 years, depending on the situation

 The time you wait for an adoption opportunity is one of the primary differences between foster and private adoption.

 Some families who want to adopt sooner choose private adoption because wait times are typically shorter on average than in foster care adoption.
 This, however, is not always the case.
 As with any adoption, the unique nuances of your situation (including your openness to certain opportunities and circumstances) can increase or decrease your wait times.

 Whether you choose to first foster or adopt from foster care will determine how quickly your foster care adoption process goes.
 Families who adopt an older waiting child directly from foster care may experience a very fast process.
 In cases like this, the child’s biological parents have already had their rights terminated (or the rights are ready to be terminated), and the process can begin immediately.

 In contrast, some foster-to-adopt placements may take much longer.
 In many cases, a foster child will need to live in your home indefinitely as a biological parent works toward reunification.
 These parents are often given multiple opportunities to correct the problems for which their children were originally removed from their homes, which ultimately keeps children in the foster care system for months and sometimes years.

 It’s important to remember that the first priority of foster care is family preservation.
 About 75% of children in foster care will return to their biological parent’s custody and never become available for adoption.
 Parents who “foster to adopt” may receive several foster care placements over many years — without an adoption opportunity ever becoming available.